Four times I was asked what the hell I was doing in Kiev.

 My own tragic version of trainspotting is I like to see the Parliament of wherever I’m at, so I expended my final reserves of strength walking up Mykhaila Hrushevskoho Street to the Verkhovna Rada.
 Trouble is a protest camp is currently set up there accompanied by men in uniform conveying thou-shalt-not-pass with grim facial expressions alone.
 These protesters have been in place for some weeks, against the slow pace of anti-corruption measures by the new government.
 We can only hope the people of Kiev have seen enough to stop any repeat of the Maidan.
 It feels like there’s little appetite for destruction, and there are currently no more than a few hundred as compared to 2014’s 250,000 demonstrators, but escalation is a bitch.

-That was me done, via a 7-11 and a massive bag of crisps with a shrimp of the front that tasted faintly of beef; crisps epitomising a cuisine that's a bit confused.
-Yeah you'll be getting meat and potatoes mate, but not without almost-mustard sauce, gigantic baked beans, cheese of sheep, and beetroot, always bloody beetroot.
-The cab driver on the way back to the airport had some appalling easy listening film scores covers album on the go.
-It was to the strains, and I mean strains, of the Godfather that I glimpsed the huge monument known as Mother Motherland one final time, its head in the clouds like poor old Bernie.
+That was me done, via a 7-11 and a massive bag of crisps with a shrimp on the front that tasted faintly of beef; crisps epitomising a cuisine that’s a bit confused.
+Yeah you’ll be getting meat and potatoes mate, but not without almost-mustard sauce, gigantic baked beans, cheese of sheep, and beetroot, always bloody beetroot.
+The cab driver on the way back to the airport had some appalling easy listening film score covers album on the go.
+It was to the strains, and I mean strains, of The Godfather that I glimpsed the huge monument known as Mother Motherland one final time, its head in the clouds like poor old Bernie.

 Whether I liked Kiev or not I don’t think I’ll be able to work out for quite a while.
 Those 90p pints suggest it might be an ideal city for a lads’ weekend where one ends up arrested, another ends up in the Dnieper and the rest come back scratching themselves.
 But the innate shiftiness of the men in this part of the world in the eyes of a solitary Brit – yeah it’s all in the mind and I’m sure they have views about us too – make it a tricky place to warm to, especially when few of the locals can fathom why you’d want to be there.